actualbudget/docs/docs/advanced/bank-sync.md

 ![](/static/img/connecting-your-bank/connecting-your-bank-06.png)

-6. If your connection was a success, you will be able to click on the continue button which allows Nordigen to connect
+6. If your connection was a success, you will be able to click on the continue button which allows GoCardless to connect

 ![](/static/img/connecting-your-bank/connecting-your-bank-07.png)

-7. A progress indicator will display while Nordigen connects to your bank to get a list of your accounts
+7. A progress indicator will display while GoCardless connects to your bank to get a list of your accounts

 ![](/static/img/connecting-your-bank/connecting-your-bank-08.png)